panijoanna/disney-characters/README.md

 ### Demo
 https://fluffy-gnome-092df5.netlify.app/

+⚠️ Sometimes the application errors are caused by Disney API instability and due to the fact of Disney API being down.
+You can check the health metrics of Disney API here: https://status.disneyapi.dev/

 ### Used technologies & features:
 `
 Vue3 | Vite | Vitest | Pinia |Tailwind
 `
 ### Description
 Disney Characters is a fan website where you can select your favorite characters and add them to a list.
 Just click on the star.